Published in

 MuseumLouvre Museum, Paris

-Like most Leonardo da Vinci paintings and commissions, The Virgin and Child with Saint Anne, is an example of his procrastinative behavior.
+Like most Leonardo da Vinci paintings, The Virgin and Child With Saint Anne is an example of his procrastinative behavior.
 Regarded as the ultimate masterpiece of Da Vinci, it carries a history that is no less fascinating.
 Friar Pietro da Novellara wrote to Isabella d’Este in April 1501, after coming close to floundering in his mission to convince Leonardo to paint her portrait,

 “Since he had been in Florence, he has only made one sketch – a cartoon of a child Christ, about a year old, almost jumping out of his mother’s arms to seize hold of a lamb.
 The mother is in the act of rising from Saint Anne’s lap and holds back the child from the lamb, which is a symbol of the Passion.”